 What is sebaceous hyperplasia?

-Sebaceous hyperplasia is the term used for enlarged sebaceous glands seen on the forehead or cheeks of the middle-aged and elderly.
+Sebaceous hyperplasia is the term used for enlarged sebaceous glands seen on the forehead or cheeks of the middle-aged and older people.
 Sebaceous hyperplasia appears as small yellow bumps up to 3 mm in diameter.
 Close inspection reveals a central hair follicle surrounded by yellowish lobules.
 There are often prominent blood vessels, best seen using dermoscopy.

 Sebaceous hyperplasia may be more prevalent in immunosuppressed patients: for example, in a patient following organ transplantation.
-It is also frequently prominent in the rare Torre-Muir syndrome.

 What is the treatment for sebaceous hyperplasia?